Dog Cancer Diet Guidelines

 The One Commercial Food Designed for Dogs with Cancer

 For those who don’t want to spend so much time cooking and thinking, there is one option for a commercial diet designed specifically for dogs with cancer.
-Hill’s, the pet food company, has stepped into this void twice.
+Hill’s, the pet food company, has entered this void twice.

 In 1998, Hill’s released Prescription Diet n/d (for “neoplasia diet”) that was designed for dogs with cancer – the first commercial product specifically for this purpose.
 It was discontinued for a while, but Hill’s is releasing a new product – Prescription Diet ONC Care (“oncology care”) to fill this void.